SergioQS/AI_and_ML/README.md

 # AI_and_ML
 This repo is for artificial intelligence and machine learning projects, they include:
-- Notebooks with prepared exercises for the AI course given by QCUNAL in 2024.
+- AICourse_QC: Notebooks with prepared exercises for the AI course given by QCUNAL in 2024.
 -